 Refrigerator dampers allow cold air to flow from the freezer to the refrigerator.
-A stuck damper restricts that airflow, causing the air in the refrigerator to become warm -- sometimes too warm to keep the food fresh.
-Other features of a refrigerator's cooling system might also be affecting the damper's operation, so it may not be an isolated problem.
+A stuck damper restricts that airflow, causing the air in the refrigerator to become warm — sometimes too warm to keep the food fresh and prevent spoilage.
+Other features of a refrigerator's cooling system might also be affecting the air damper control operation, so it may not be an isolated problem.
 For this reason, consider hiring a professional to diagnose and repair the problem.

 Replacing the Damper

 Some refrigerators have dampers that are connected to the refrigerator's electrical system — including the timer and thermostat.
 A professional should replace or repair these.
 Not only are they harder to repair, but because they are controlled by an external thermostat they will malfunction if the thermostat malfunctions.
 If you are replacing the damper, consider a self-contained unit.
 These have their own power source and thermostat, and are much more easily replaced if broken.

 April Sanders is a writer, teacher and the mother of three boys.
 Raised on an organic farm, she is an avid gardener and believes that good growth starts with a rich, supportive foundation -- a philosophy that serves her well in both gardening and teaching.
 Sanders has written for Nickelodeon, Warner Brothers, Smarted Balanced, PARCC and others.